Welcome to the new KidsHealth website! See what is new.

 • when changing nappies - the virus can be found in poo for several weeks

-• when touching objects and toys which children hold or put in their mouths
+• when touching objects and toys that tamariki hold or put in their mouths

-How can I care for my child with hand, foot and mouth disease at home?
+Caring for your child with hand, foot and mouth disease at home

 If your child's mouth is sore, don't give them sour, salty or spicy foods.